Last updated Jan. 23, 2023, by Lindsey Shapiro, PhD

 Brain imaging abnormalities — ARIA

-ARIA is usually asymptomatic and can be detected on an MRI scan.
-If symptoms do occur, they may include headache, confusion, visual changes, dizziness, nausea, or walking difficulties.
+ARIAs usually occur early after the start of treatment and while they typically do not result in symptoms, they can be detected on an MRI scan.
+If symptoms do occur, they may include headache, confusion, visual changes, dizziness, nausea, and/or walking difficulties.
+In rare cases, ARIAs can be life threatening, so patients should be monitored for these brain abnormalities before and during Leqembi treatment.

-Participants should undergo an MRI scan within a year of starting treatment to assess the presence of existing ARIAs, as well as prior to receiving their fifth, seventh and fourteenth treatment infusions.
+Patients should undergo an MRI scan before starting Leqembi treatment to assess the presence of existing ARIAs, as well as prior to receiving their fifth, seventh, and 14th treatment infusions.
 Enhanced vigilance for ARIAs is recommended during the first 14 weeks of treatment.

 If a patient experiences signs of ARIA, a decision on whether treatment should continue will be determined by a healthcare provider based on the severity of the symptoms and/or MRI abnormalities.